 If you believe you meet this criteria then please contact Rates and Valuation's for an application form

-The Local Government Act and the Valuation of Land Act require Council to revalue all properties within Nillumbik every two years.
-The Valuations shown on your rates notice are based on the value of your property as at 1 January 2016.
+The Local Government Act and the Valuation of Land Act require Council to revalue all properties within Nillumbik.
+The Valuations shown on your rates notice are based on the value of your property as at 1 January 2018.

 Nillumbik Shire Council calculates rates on the Capital Improved Value (CIV) for each property.
 The valuation is shown on the Rate Notice.
 Capital Improved Value (CIV) is the estimated market value of the property including land and all improvements.